gbmhunter/blog/content/electronics/circuit-design/power-management/_index.md

 The below scope trace shows a power management IC with UVLO switching on the output +48V (yellow) when the input +48V (green) exceeds the rising UVLO threshold set to approximately +42V.
 The blue trace is a +3.3V rail powered from the output +48V.

-.A scope trace of a power management IC switching on the output once the UVLO threshold is exceeded. image::power-mgmt-ic-switching-on-48v-scope-trace.png[width=700px,link="{{< permalink >}}/power-mgmt-ic-switching-on-48v-scope-trace.png"]
+{{% figure src="power-mgmt-ic-switching-on-48v-scope-trace.png" width="700px" caption="A scope trace of a power management IC switching on the output once the UVLO threshold is exceeded." %}}

 TIP: As the output +48V turns on, you can see it drag the input +48V down (green) by a volt or two.
 This will be due to the combination of wiring inductance and the response time of the DC power supply.
 This drop can cause instabilities if the UVLO hysteresis is not set correctly (more on this below).